jbelyeu/unfazed/README.md

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](http://bioconda.github.io/recipes/unfazed/README.html)

 # Unfazed: phasing tool for _de novo_ SNVs and SVs
 Unfazed identifies the parent of origin for _de novo_ variants, accepting input from either a vcf file or bed file of variant information.
 Unfazed works for point mutations (SNVs and INDELs) as well as larger structural mutations.
+Also see (and cite) our preprint at https://www.biorxiv.org/content/10.1101/2021.02.03.429658v1.

 ## How it works
 ### Extended read-backed phasing (SNV/INDEL/DEL/DUP/INV)